Sample Legislation

 Farmer Mental Health & Resilience Act

-The Farmer Mental Health & Resilience Act expands access to counseling, crisis services, and peer support to address the high stress and suicide rates among farm families.
+Expands access to counseling, crisis services and peer support to address high stress and suicide rates among producers.

 Theme III: Markets, Labor, and Community Investment